Rabenstein Castle (Carinthia)

 Rabenstein Castle (Burgruine Rabenstein) is a ruined rock castle in Carinthia, Austria.
-Rabenstein Castle is 691 m above sea level.
+The castle is 691 m above sea level.
 Rabenstein Castle was built around 1100 to protect nearby Sankt Paul im Lavanttal.

 History

 Rabenstein Castle began as a mere watchtower built on a tall hill.
 Rabenstein became a castle when Engelbert I Sponheim, Margrave of Istria founded St. Paul's Abbey in 1091 in order to protect the abbey and town around it.